dcbrien/More-than-meets-the-eye---Transformers-that-write/README.md

 It seems to like printing for some reason.

 I also implemented Graves' 2014 paper fully in JAX in the attached notebook.
-I could only get to about -941 nits, but I didn't do a lot of fine-tuning and I did make some small changes.
+I could only get to about -941 nats, but I didn't do a lot of fine-tuning and I did make some small changes.
 I also only trained it for about 1/2 day on an A100-SXM4-40GB, which is quite an improvement from 8 years ago.

 Here is the output from the RNN for comparison (900 strokes):